 - Secondary Uses Service

 - Payment by Results

-The changes need to be assured by the Information Standards Board for Health and Social Care so that approved changes can be mandated via the issuing of a Data Set Change Notice and appropriate notice given of the implementation date.
+The changes need to be assured and approved so that they can be mandated via the issuing of an updated Information Standards Notice and appropriate notice can be given of the implementation date.